MicroserviceCDM/frontend-microservices/README.md

 # Car Connect
 Car Connect is a website that sells cars.
-Website ii written on react.js.
+Website is written on react.js.

 # Technology Stack